Background

 • Source: Water flow originates at these nodes and flows downstream.
 An edge that begins at a source node is called a headwater segment.
 Source nodes do not receive flow from any upstream edges.

 • Outlet: Flow terminates at these nodes.
-This node is the most downstream point in the edge network.
+This node is the most downstream point in an edge network.
 We refer to an edge that terminates at an outlet as an outlet segment.
 Note that a streams dataset may contain multiple subnetworks with associated outlets.

 • Confluence: Multiple edges converge, or flow into, a single node.